DEFCON402/DEFCON402.github.io/README.md

-# defcon402.org
+## This is not the project you're looking for.

-This is not the branch you're looking for.
-In order to setup this project, please use the `source` branch.
+Our project is located at [here](https://github.com/DEFCON402/website)